obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Search within buffer
+    + When text changes, search from cursor and populate the results
+    + Highlight all results
+    + On enter jump to next result, on shift+enter jump to previous
+    + Fix: crash when drawing selections
 + Remove selection on escape
 + Scroll text if it doesn't fit
 + Select text when opening